We are officially-unofficially into the beginning of my favourite season!

 Time is not on their side.
 The body count is rising, and the attacks are striking closer and closer to home.
 Can Becca and Joe uncover the connection between the murders before the killer strikes the last name from his list?

-My First Reaction: I have an ARC of this book and I can’t wait to read it because it sounds like all of my favourite things.
+My Fucking Thoughts: I have an ARC of this book and I can’t wait to read it because it sounds like all of my favourite things.
 A calculated killer and a badass female cop who is going to save the day!

 🔪The One That Got Away by Joe Clifford